gauravsofat/elections-api/README.md

 API for the DA-IICT Elections built with NodeJS.

+> For the frontend that supports this API please go here - https://github.com/statebait/elections-frontend

 ## Development

 - You need Node & Yarn to run this application.
 Download them here - [Node](https://nodejs.org/), [Yarn](https://yarnpkg.com).